Skip to main content

 PathOutlineLayer

-PathOutlineLayer extends deck.gl's PathLayer to render crisp outlines around line work.
-The layer renders each path twice: first into an offscreen framebuffer that stores depth ordering information and then again with inflated widths to draw the halo.
-This lets you emphasize overlapping paths (for example, trails or transit lines) without managing multiple layers manually.
+PathOutlineLayer wraps deck.gl's PathLayer to render crisp outlines around line work.
+The layer renders each path with two standard deck.gl sublayers: an inflated outline stroke and the normal path stroke on top.
+This keeps the layer on the deck.gl/luma.gl v9 render path while letting you emphasize overlapping paths (for example, trails or transit lines) without managing multiple layers manually.

 Use PathMarkerLayer when you need arrows or other markers along a path.
 The PathOutlineLayer is focused purely on the outline pass and can be combined with any other overlays.

-See the Path outline and marker example for a live demonstration.
+See the path outline, marker, and dependency arrow example for a live demonstration.

 Usage